Skip to main content

 Our county is also experiencing increases in crime and violence which is often a result of troubled neighborhoods plagued with generational poverty.
 What makes it worse is that some of the commissioners do not appear to want solutions but instead want talking points for their political positions.

-If we want a decrease in crime and violence we need to address the reasons for the negative parts of our county's culture.
 Luckily, we are a small enough and wealthy enough county that has the resources, such as the Endowment, needed to address the problems that have led to the increase in crime and violence in NHC.

 Ready to Make a Difference?